Institute-for-ReWriting-World-History/the1854project/README.md

 2. Greenough, George Bellas. *General sketch of the physical and geological features of British India*, 1855.

-[^1]: Cawdry, Robert. *A Table Alphabeticall, Contayning and Teaching
+[^1]: A Table Alphabeticall, Contayning and Teaching the True Writing and
-    the True Writing and Vnderstanding of Hard Vsuall English Words, Borrowed from the Hebrew, Greeke, Latine, or French &C. With the Interpretation Thereof by Plaine English Words, Gathered for the Benefit and Help of All Vnskilfull Persons.
-Whereby They May the More Easily and Better Vnderstand Many Hard English Words, Which They Shall Heare or Read in Scriptures, Sermons, or Elsewhere, and Also Be Made Able to Vse the Same Aptly Themselues.* W. I. for Edmund Weauer, 1604.
+    Vnderstanding of Hard Vsuall English Words, Borrowed from the Hebrew, Greeke, Latine, or French &C. (Cawdry A4).

 [^2]: તન-મન-ધન a. n. \[See તન + મન + ધન\] Lit.
 The body, the mind, and
     one’s wealth.
 Hence, 2.
 All that one loves; the highest object of